 Typical grain sorghum hybrids: Days to half-bloom and days to maturity.
-Ratings of days to half-bloom (when the sorghum head flowers starting at the top and proceeding one-half down the head) vary by several days among seed companies.
+Ratings of days to half-bloom is when the majority of sorghum heads in a field are in bloom up to half way down the head (sorghum heads flower starting at the top and proceeding down the head).
+Some companies will rate half bloom a few days differently for the same maturity group.
 Knowing the range of maturity and days to half-bloom are key to effective sorghum management strategies and a producer's ability to schedule flowering.
 Once half-bloom is reached sorghum hybrids will proceed to grain filling and physiological maturity when black layer occurs in the seed.
 This typically takes 30-35 days, but cool weather can greatly retard grain fill and lead to low test weight.
 As a rule of thumb: